 Olympus E-M10 III versus Fujifilm X-T20

 The Olympus OM-D E-M10 Mark III and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in August 2017 and January 2017.
-Both the E-M10 III and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C sensor.
+Both the E-M10 III and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C (X-T20) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-M10 III and the Fujifilm X-T20 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 III – represents the basis or 100 percent across all the size and weight measures).